Solo for Alto Flute, Flute, and Piccolo

 While isolating each technique in the Solos enables a better understanding of the range and detail of techniques Cage used, the real character of each part is revealed in the ways various ways that these techniques are combined.
 Often one technique may affect another, make another inaudible, or combine with others to create unpredictable and unstable sounds.
 Performers must constantly navigate the range of options available to them in these cases and make choices as to what, and how, to prioritise in the execution of each sound.
-Ruffer demonstrates various combinations of sounds in the clarinet part here.
-(Link to video: 12:30)
+Ruffer demonstrates various combinations of sounds in the flute part in interview.

 With thanks to Jos Zwaanenberg for discussing his experiences of performing the Concert as a member of the Barton Workshop.

 John Cage and Joan Retallack, MUSICAGE (Hanover, NH: Wesleyan University Press, 1996)

 Carin Levine and Christina Mitropoulos-Bott, The Techniques of Flute Playing [vol. 1] (Kassel: Bärenreiter, 2002a)